MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## June x, 2024
+## June 27, 2024

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 126.0.2592.X)** which incorporates the latest Security Updates of the Chromium project.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 126.0.2592.81)** which incorporates the latest Security Updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## June 20, 2024